Pest Issues

 The good news is that sometimes the carcass is easily accessible.
 Nevertheless, remember that you SHOULD NEVER touch the dead rodent with bare hands or approach and handle it unprotected.
 You can find below the steps for a safe dead rat removal process:

-You can save yourself all of these troubles if you recognise and act with the first signs of a rat infestation.
+You can save yourself all of these troubles if you recognise and act on the first signs of a rat infestation.
 Scratching sounds, brown droppings that resemble rice grains or strange gnaw marks are just to name a few.
-By eradicating the intruders as early as possible, you will not only lower the chances of having a dead rat somewhere in your property but you will also protect your family’s health.
+By eradicating the intruders as early as possible, you will not only lower the chances of having a dead rat somewhere on your property but you will also protect your family’s health.

 Get a guaranteed rat removal service including follow-up checks and dead rodent collection!